DIY Napkin Treatment Using an Herb Bundle

 Step 3: Cut and wrap twine around herbs.

-Bonus: be sure to take in the lovely aroma this decor gives off!
+Bonus: Be sure to take in the lovely aroma this decor gives off!

 how to make napkins look good